Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 For odd $p$, a corresponding local extension $K_\frp / \bQ_p$ has to be tame and so both $I_\frp$ and $D_\frp / I_\frp$ are cyclic of order $e$ and $f$ respectively, which excludes the possibilities $(1, 8, 1)$ and $(8, 1, 1)$.
 For $p \equiv 1 \pmod{4}$, $(e, f, g) \ne (4, 2, 1)$ follows from Lemma \ref{lem:octic_p14_ab}.
 For $p \equiv 3 \pmod{4}$, Lemma \ref{lem:octic_p12_ab} shows $(e, f, g) \ne (2, 4, 1)$.
 If $p \equiv 3 \pmod{4}$ has a decomposition type of $(e, f, g) = (4, 1, 2)$, then a corresponding local extension is totally and tamely ramified quartic extension, so Proposition \ref{prop:newton} shows $p \equiv 1 \pmod{4}$ and gives a contradiction. \end{proof}

 Since the proposition above applies to both nonabelian octic extensions, it does not help distinguish between the two cases.
 Nonetheless, we observe that the distributions of square-indexed coefficients differ significantly between \( D_4 \)- and \( Q_8 \)-extensions (Table~\ref{tab:octic_nab_psq_dist}).
 This discrepancy partially explains why the decision tree model achieved high accuracy using square-indexed zeta coefficients.
-It would be interesting to derive an explicit formula for the probability \( \mathbb{P}[a_{p^2}(K) = a \mid \Gal(K / \mathbb{Q}) \simeq G] \) and \( \mathbb{P}[\Gal(K / \mathbb{Q}) \simeq G \mid a_{p^2}(K) = a]\) in terms of \( a \), \( p \), and \( G \), for each possible value of \( a \) and Galois group \( G \).
+It would be interesting to derive an explicit formula for the probability \( \mathbb{P}[a_{p^2}(K) = a \mid \Gal(K / \mathbb{Q}) \simeq G] \) and \( \mathbb{P}[\Gal(K / \mathbb{Q}) \simeq G \mid a_{p^2}(K) = a]\) over all Galois extensions $K$ with Galois group $G$ (ordered by their discriminants or heights) in terms of $a$ and $p$.

 \paragraph{Polynomial coefficients}